 DYMO Direct Printing, in conjunction with the Firefox or Chrome browser, is the recommended printer set-up for ScanPower.
 This printer set-up is specific to ScanPower and different from the basic DYMO set-up.
 Below is a video tutorial which will walk you through the set-up process.

-Please make sure you have the latest driver for your Dymo (or other) printer.
-Please use the links below rather than the setup disc which came with your printer.
+Please make sure you have the correct driver for your DYMO printer.
+Use the links below or the setup disc included with your printer.
 Sometimes updates are released after the production of printers and the disc is no longer up to date.
+The first link is to the general download page.
 Also, please ensure that you do not have more than one printer driver for your printer installed as this will result in ScanPower not detecting your printer.
+From the main screen you can search for "DYMO Connect" on Windows or "DYMO Label" on Mac to verify the correct version is installed:

-UPDATE 03/18/16: DYMO Direct Printing is now available with Firefox and Chrome.
+DYMO Direct Printing is available with Firefox and Chrome.

 To print FNSKU labels in BoxT install the same software as ScanPower List.
 The printer should be selectable from the Printer Settings:

-If you get a message that the DLS Web Service is up and running, then reload ScanPower and see if the printer is recognized in Settings->List.
+If you get a message that the DLS Web Service is up and running, then reload the page with ScanPower/Boxt to see if the printer is recognized in Settings->List or Settings->Printing

 C:\Program Files (x86)\DYMO\DYMO Label Software\DYMO.DLS.Printing.Host.exe